nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/indexing-and-query/indexing-and-querying-how-to-index/how-to-fetch-documents-with-a-query-on-date-parameters.md

 ---
-title: How to Fetch Documents with a Query on Date Parameters
+title: 'HOWTO: Fetch Documents with a Query on Date Parameters'
 review:
     comment: ''
     date: '2017-01-26'